 - Baby’s health (by listening to fetal heart tones)

-- Mother’s health (vital signs)
+- Maternal health (vital signs and interview)

-- Presence (or absence) of amniotic fluid (the “waters”) present (see speculum exam, below)
+- Presence (or absence) of amniotic fluid (the “waters”) present

 If you go to hospital and you’re not in active labour, you will likely be offered a sterile-speculum exam (think PAP test); the purpose being to confirm your waters actually released.
 This is optional, although it’s not usually presented as such.
-Other ways to determine if waters actually released may included asking the woman or dipping the testing swab into her wet pad.
+Other ways to determine if waters actually released may included simply asking the pregnant woman or dipping the testing swab into her wet pad.